ekpower/BIOL_1007A/README.md

 # BIOL_1007A
-This repo is for the Reproducible Biology course
+This repo is for the Reproducible Biology course.

 ## Winter 2023